 Disgusting protest!
 Seine to be used as a toilet

-With the triathlon and open water swimming, two Olympic disciplines in Paris are shaky.
-Meanwhile, French President Emmanuel Macron wants to take a dip in the Seine.
+Since 1923, people have not been allowed to swim in the River Seine in Paris - because it is too dirty.
+The city has invested 1.4 billion in cleaning it up, but there are still problems with faecal bacteria.
+As a result, the triathlon and open water swimming at the Olympic Games from July 26 are in doubt.
+Carinthian Lisa Perterer knows the problem.

-A race against time!
+It will be a race against time!
 At the beginning of June, a test competition in open water swimming for the Olympic Games should have taken place in the Seine in Paris.
-However, rainfall caused the river to become more polluted again - it had to be canceled.
-At the beginning of June, the test value for faecal bacteria was also exceeded several times (because the sewage system was flooded).
+However, extensive rainfall caused the river to become more polluted again - it had to be canceled.
+During this period, the test value for faecal bacteria was exceeded several times again (because the sewage system was flooded, among other things).

-The triathletes and open water swimmers are due to compete for Olympic medals in the river from the end of July.
+And the triathletes and open water swimmers will be competing for medals in the river from the end of July.
 "The safety of the athletes is the main thing.
-I hope they get it under control," says triathlon ace Lisa Perterer.
+But I can't worry too much about that," says Carinthian triathlete Lisa Perterer.
+As there is no plan B for the swim, a duathlon consisting of cycling and running would be the alternative.
+Perterer: "That could also suit me."

+Swimming in the dirty Seine has been banned since 1923, and by 2025 there will even be three open-air swimming pools.
 To showcase the good quality of the Seine's water, Paris Mayor Anne Hidalgo and even President Emmanuel Macron have announced that they will swim in the Seine before the Games.
 This has angered citizens because the Seine is only now being cleaned up for the Games (at a cost of 1.4 billion euros!).
-Under the slogan "We poop in the Seine", people are calling on social media to do their "business" in the river on the day of the political swimming test ...
+Under the slogan "We poop in the Seine", people are calling on social media to do their "business" in the river on the day of the political swimming test. . .

 This article has been automatically translated,